harpak-lab/PGSUS/README.md

 ## Formatting Summary Statistics

 The first step in applying PGSUS is properly formatting the standard and sibling GWAS summary statistics.
-Use the `munge_sumstats.py` script with the following flags. **Please download the necessary support files** from the link above.
+Use the `munge_sumstats.py` script with the following flags.

+**Please download the necessary support files** from the link above before performing analyses.
+The support_files directory should be places in the same directory as the pgsus.py script.

 ```python
 python munge_sumstats.py --pop-gwas-file example/example.pop.stats.linear \